wbnns/zensocial/README.md

 ## Status Messages

 The bot provides clear status messages:
-- "Posted to Farcaster, X" - Successfully posted to both platforms
+- "Posted: Bluesky, Farcaster, X" - Successfully posted to all platforms
-- "Posted to Farcaster, X failed" - Posted to Farcaster only
+- "Posted: Bluesky, Farcaster | Failed: X " - Posted to Bluesky and Farcaster only
-- "Posted to X, Farcaster failed" - Posted to X only
-- "Failed posting to Farcaster and X" - Both platforms failed

 ## Development